EU lawmakers to close deal on banker bonus clampdown

 The rules, part of a wider capital regime for banks, would limit banker bonuses to the equivalent of their salary, or two times their salary if shareholders agree.
 They represent the toughest bonus regime anywhere in the world.

-They threaten Britain's financial industry the most, raising the risk that some banks and their top bankers could relocate to other financial centres outside the European Union.
+They threaten Britain's financial industry the most, raising the risk that some banks and their top bankers could relocate to other financial centers outside the European Union.

 Earlier this month, Britain's finance minister, George Osborne, tried to change the rules at a meeting of EU finance ministers but no one supported him.

-His inability to fend off the reform underscored Britain's waning influence in the EU and is also likely to fuel deepening euro scepticism in Britain.
+His inability to fend off the reform underscored Britain's waning influence in the EU and is also likely to fuel deepening euro skepticism in Britain.

 The cap has already been softened by allowing banks to discount the future value of share options, bonds or other non-cash payments paid out over more than five years.